A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Trials on the Synthetic Cases

 \subsection{Case 2}

-We perform a set of conventional inversions and find that $p_s = 0$, $p_x = p_z = 2$, $\alpha_s = 0.005$, and $\alpha_x = \alpha_z = 0.5$ give the best conventional results with respect to the true model in Case 2.
-We then perform the proposed method with decay rate $\tau = 800$, and the dropout rate 0.05 after the fourth hidden block.
+After a grid search over the hyper-parameter space, we find that $\beta_s = 1e1$, $p_s = 0$, $p_x = p_z = 2$, $\alpha_s = 0.005$, and $\alpha_x = \alpha_z = 0.5$ give the best conventional results with respect to the true model in Case 2 [Fig. \ref{fig3_5}(b), (c)].
+We then perform the DIP-Inv method with decay rate $\tau = 800$, and a dropout rate of 0.05 after the fourth hidden block [Fig. \ref{fig3_5}(d)].

 Again, all models fit the data to a comparable level.
-In Fig. \ref{fig3_5}b, c, the predicted models recover the cylindrical structure and a thin dike-like structure near the surface, but the structure of the dike doesn't extend to depth.
-As a contrast, the DIP-Inv result (Fig. \ref{fig3_5}d) recovers the dike, and it is clear that it extends at depth, we also see the cylindrical target being recovered at the correct location, though its amplitude is reduced as compared to the true model.
+In Fig. \ref{fig3_5}(b) and (c), the predicted models recover the cylindrical structure and a thin dike-like structure near the surface, but the structure of the dike doesn't extend to depth.
+In contrast, the DIP-Inv result [Fig. \ref{fig3_5}(d)] recovers the dike, and it is clear that it extends at depth, we also see the cylindrical target being recovered at the correct location, though its amplitude is reduced as compared to the true model.

 To further verify the argument that the DIP-Inv method can distinguish the two compact anomalies in close proximity.
-We conduct another trial on a model with two compact, cylindrical targets (see Fig. \ref{fig_7.5}a).
-Using the conventional approach without sensitivity weighting (Fig. \ref{fig_7.5}b), we recover a blurred model that connects the two structures.
-Using sensitivity weighting is an improvement and we can see that there are two distinct anomalous bodies.
-They are somewhat smeared vertically (Fig. \ref{fig_7.5}c).
-The DIP-Inv result arguably provides the best recovery of the two compact targets (Fig. \ref{fig_7.5}d).
-Together, Cases 2.1 and 2.2 show that the DIP-Inv approach is beneficial for recovering compact targets that are in close proximity to one another.
+We conduct another trial on a model with two compact, cylindrical targets [Fig. \ref{fig_7.5}a].
+Using the conventional approach without sensitivity weighting [Fig. \ref{fig_7.5}(b)], we recover a blurred model that connects the two structures.
+Using sensitivity weighting is an improvement and we can see that there are two distinct bodies.
+They are somewhat smeared vertically [Fig. \ref{fig_7.5}(c)].
+The DIP-Inv result arguably provides the best recovery of the two compact targets [Fig. \ref{fig_7.5}(d)].

+The MAE and MSE for Cases 2.1 and 2.2 are shown in the Table \ref{table:A}.
+For Case 2.1 the DIP-Inv method has a better MAE score than the conventional method, and the MSE results are comparable.
+For Case 2.2, the difference of both scores are within 20$\%$.
+However, when visually inspecting these models, the DIP-Inv results would arguably lead to a geological interpretation that is closest to the true model.
+For Case 2.1, we can clearly see an extended, dipping conductor.
+In Case 2.2, both the conventional method with sensitivity weighting (Fig. \ref{fig_7.5}(c)) and the DIP-Inv result (Fig. \ref{fig_7.5}(d)) resolve the two isolated, cylindrical targets.
+A benefit of the DIP-Inv method is that no sensitivity weighting was necessary, which shows the utility of the implicit regularization from the CNN.